How to Install macOS on a Windows PC?

 4. Black Screen After Boot

-• Often caused by GPU misconfiguration.
+• Often caused by GPU not configured rightly.

 • Use WhateverGreen.kext and confirm framebuffer settings.